 The 9-hole mountain golf course open to all standards of player and is one of the highest in Europe.

-La Rosière offers a wide range of Mountain Bike trails for all bikers, from beginners to experienced downhill fans.
-The downhill and enduro enthusiast will not be disappointed, certain trails offers up to 1200 meters drop and 18km of cross-country trails over 70km of bike paths.
+La Rosière offers a wide range of Mountain Bike trails for all bikers, for beginners to experienced downhill fans.
+The downhill and enduro enthusiast will not be disappointed, certain trails offer up to 1200 meters drop and 18km of cross-country trails over 70km of bike paths.
 For the small ones, a kid’s bike park will keep them entertained.
 Two mountain biking schools provide tuition for beginners.